What Is a Corporate Trainer?

 Essential Skills and Characteristics for an Aspiring Corporate Trainer

-There are a number of skills and characteristics that corporate trainers need to be effective.
+There are a number of skills and characteristics that may help corporate trainers be effective.
 Among the most important is verbal communication.
-Corporate trainers must be excellent public speakers who can work well with both small and large groups of people.
+Corporate trainers must be excellent public speakers who can work well with both small and large groups of people.2

-Aspiring corporate trainers can benefit from a liberal arts education, so take courses in English, communications, history and social sciences.
+Aspiring corporate trainers can benefit from a liberal arts education, so you may consider taking courses in English, communications, history and social sciences.
 Psychology courses are also helpful, as are business-related courses such as business administration.
 Technological skills are increasingly important for corporate trainers, so try to take some computer courses as well.

-After you graduate from high school, you’ll need to earn at least a bachelor’s degree to become a corporate trainer.
-There is no single universal bachelor’s degree program that is appropriate for these professionals.
+After you graduate from high school, you’ll need to earn at least a bachelor’s degree to become a corporate trainer.2 There is no universal bachelor’s degree program that is required for these professionals.
 However, most corporate trainers earn a degree in communications, education, business administration or human resources.

 After earning your undergraduate degree, you’ll need to decide whether you would like to pursue advanced education.
-Corporate trainers aren’t always required to have a master’s degree, but earning one can certainly improve your employment outcome.
-In addition to—or in lieu of—a master’s degree, you’ll also have the option of earning a corporate training and development certificate from a professional organization.
+Corporate trainers aren’t always required to have a master’s degree, but earning one may improve your employment outcome.
+In addition to — or in lieu of — a master’s degree, you’ll also have the option of earning a corporate training and development certificate from a professional organization.3

-Taking the First Step: Earning a Communications Degree
+Take the First Step and Earn a Communications Degree

 • Improving verbal and nonverbal communication among people of varying cultural backgrounds